 The Care and Learning Centre operates a Breakfast club under the Extended School Facility arrangements in association with our school.
-The Food Policy and Government nutritional guidelines apply to all items available.
+This Healthy Eating policy and Government nutritional guidelines apply to all items available to the children.

 4.0 FOOD ACROSS THE CURRICULUM